mirage-sql/mirage-scala/README.md

   }
 ```

-In this example, var variable `sum` is required to keep a total value outside of the callback function.
+In this example, var `sum` is required to keep a total value outside of the callback function.
 You can remove it as following:

 ```scala
 val result = sqlManager.iterate[Book, Int](